The Telephone Game: Evaluating Semantic Drift in Unified Models: Analysis of Multi-Generation GenEval Results

-A lower $b$, makes the graph more flat, indicating less semantic drift.
-Tab.~\ref{tab:parameters} gives us the parameter values from our experiments.

-\subsection{Analysis of Multi-Generation GenEval Results}
+\section{Analysis of Multi-Generation GenEval Results}

 Fig.~\ref{fig:geneval_all_results} shows multi-generation performance in the six tasks from GenEval benchmark.
-In these heatmaps, darker shades represent higher accuracy.
-Results from later generations reveal that a model's proficiency in complex tasks is highly susceptible to generational decay, a weakness that single-step evaluations fail to capture.
+In these heatmaps, darker shades represent lower accuracy.
+Results from later generations reveal that a model's proficiency in complex tasks is highly susceptible to generational semantic decay, a weakness that single-step evaluations fail to capture.

 \textbf{Plot~\ref{fig:geneval_all_results}(a) Single Object:} The simplest task, requiring generation of a single specified object.
 Nearly every model achieves near-perfect accuracy in the first generation, but consistency issues appear quickly.
 VILA-U shows clear degradation, struggling to maintain even one concept.